In clinic, we frequently encounter women who want to fall pregnant but have absolutely no idea about their bodies and their cycles.

-A gland in your brain produces FSH.
+A gland in your brain (the pituitary gland) produces Follicle Stimulating Hormone (FSH).
 FSH is carried by your blood to your ovaries.
 FSH stimulates follicles to grow.
 Follicles start growing from Day 1 of your cycle.
 We have found no agreement in articles and texts on what is considered a “normal” amount of follicle growth, but it seems that “roughly” between 6-15 follicles is normal.
 As you approach ovulation, one of these follicles will start growing bigger and faster than all the others.
 It’s known as the dominant follicle.
 It is this follicle that contains the mature egg that will be released when you ovulate.

 Our opinion on Ovulation kits: